Guide for new project committers

 resources.txt file.
 There are a number of private mailing lists you need to know about.
 Join in the Apache community by signing up to every list that interests you.
 It is better to sign up (even if you sign off later) than to miss out!
 Please respect the usage guidelines for these private lists.

 Taking part in the community makes Apache fun.
 The Community Development project has a central mailing list for topics that cut across PMC boundaries.
-Discussions of all kinds are on topic as long as the matter isn't sensitive or confidential.
+Discussions of all kinds are on topic as long as the matter is not sensitive or confidential.

 Join your project's